Luis Sojo: Pittsburgh Pirates (2000)

-Second stint with the Yankees (2000–2001)
+New York Yankees (2000–2001)

 Sojo played in 34 games after being traded and hit .288, earning him a spot on the postseason roster.
 Playing in all five games of the American League Division Series, he was 3 for 16 with 5 RBIs and 3 hits.
 Playing in all six games of the 2000 American League Championship Series, he went 6 for 23.
 In Game 5 of the 2000 World Series, Sojo turned from a role player to a hero.
 With the score tied at two with two outs in the ninth inning, Sojo singled to center, driving in Jorge Posada to break the tie with Scott Brosius also scoring on the errant throw to home plate.
 The Yankees won their 26th World Series, their third consecutive, and fourth in the Joe Torre era.
 Sojo obtained his fifth World Series ring, (4 with New York and one with the Blue Jays).

 On November 7, Sojo was released again and re-signed exactly one month later on December 7.
 In 2001, he played in 39 games, collecting only 13 hits, but proved productive, as he drove in nine runs.
 After missing the American League Division Series, he received one at-bat in the American League Championship Series.
 He played in two of the seven games in that year's World Series, going 1-for-3 with a run batted in.